quintel/documentation/docs/main/hybrid-offshore-wind.md

   </figure>
 </div>

 The behaviour between the different components are explained below.
-For detailed information on the technical configuration and method of hourly calculations between the components of hybrid offshore wind in the ETM, see the ADDPAGE page.
+For detailed information on the technical configuration and method of hourly calculations between the components of hybrid offshore wind in the ETM, see the [Hybrid offshore hub](/contrib/hybrid-offshore-hub) page.

 ## Behaviour of components